 To be eligible, you must:

-- maintain satisfactory academic progress toward the completion of your degree or certificate, and
+- Maintain satisfactory academic progress toward the completion of your degree or certificate

-- not have a Pell Grant from another college during a concurrent term.
+- Not awarded a Pell Grant from another college during a concurrent term

-Pell grants are prorated for part-time students, based on the number of enrolled credits.
-Proration is as follows:
+Pell Grants are prorated for part-time students, based on the number of enrolled credits.

 - 3/4-time (9-11.9 credits) = 3/4 of full semester award

 - Half-time (6-8.9 credits) = 1/2 of full semester award*